NCL-PYRAMID/PYRAMID-converter-fod-2-hipims/README.md

 All development can take place on the main branch.

 ## License
-This code is private to the the PYRAMID project.
+This code is private to the PYRAMID project.

 ## Acknowledgements
 This work was funded by NERC, grant ref.
 NE/V00378X/1, “PYRAMID: Platform for dYnamic, hyper-resolution, near-real time flood Risk AssessMent Integrating repurposed and novel Data sources”.
 See the project funding [URL](https://gtr.ukri.org/projects?ref=NE/V00378X/1).